particle-iot/particle-iot.github.io/src/content/source.md

 We welcome contributions to all of our open source repositories.
 These contributions come in the form of a [Pull Request](https://help.github.com/articles/using-pull-requests), where you "fork" our repositories and then request that we "pull" your changes back into our repositories.
 You must have a Github account to make a contribution.

-All contributors must first sign the [Spark Individual Contributor License Agreement (CLA)](https://docs.google.com/a/spark.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform), which is based on the Google CLA, and provides the Spark team a license to re-distribute your contributions.
+All contributors must first sign the [Particle Individual Contributor License Agreement (CLA)](https://docs.google.com/a/spark.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform), which is based on the Google CLA, and provides the Particle team a license to re-distribute your contributions.

 Whenever possible, please follow these guidelines for contributions: